caiomcoliveira/bayer-tech-chal/farmer-front/README.md

 A delay of 500ms was added to the request only to simulate the loading, it can be removed if necessary.

+The output property shouldn't be prefixed with "on", according to linting rules, since it would result on a event called "on-onEvent".

 ## Tests
 The unit tests were done with Karma and Jasmine, trying to achieve 100% coverage.
 You can run it by executing: